This post is an excerpt from The Complete Content Guide to Fuel Your Recruitment Marketing Technology. Download the guide.

 A best practice when developing recruitment marketing content is to anticipate the questions candidates have.
 What is the company culture like?
 What perks and benefits do you offer?
 Who is the CEO?

 You already have the answers to these questions.
-Give candidates clarity into your culture by incorporating employee stories.
+But for added candidate engagement, give candidates clarity into your culture by incorporating employee stories.

 What is the company culture like?